NoahJRalph/prework-study-guide/README.md

 ## Description

-The study guide and pre-work for my front-end-oriented certification course all rolled into one.
+The study guide and pre-work for my front-end-oriented certification course all rolled into one in website form.

 ## Features